HeronErin/OSU-notes/calc/Minima And Maxima.md

 If f has a local exteme at x = a, then either f'(a) = 0 or f'(a) = DNE

 derivative MUST CHANGE SIGN

+## Derivative tests
+1. f'(x) goes from pos to neg.
+Local max at x
+2. f'(x) goes from neg to pos, Local min